 - Straight lines

-It is a good base formation, but it must be adapted so that it is not too predictable.
+It’s a good base formation, but it must be adapted so that it’s not too predictable.

 4-4-2 Player Zones